nealcrook/nascom/sdcard/host_programs/README.md

 * serboot.asm - boot loader for NASCOM digital tape recorder.
 A utility program that is loaded through the serial interface and which provides a simple command-line environment for communicating with the NASCOM digital tape recorder.
 The NASCOM digital tape recorder uses an ATMEL controller and an SDcard to provide solid-state storage for a NASCOM through an unmodified serial/cassette interface.
 * dskboot.asm - boot loader for virtual disk.
 Refer to the comments in the code.
 * SDBOOT0.asm - sample bootstrap program, invoked by sdboot.
 Refer to the comments in dskboot.asm.
-* NAScas_console - a PERL program to run on a PC that is attached to nascom_sdcard hardware.
+* NASconsole - a PERL program to run on a PC that is attached to nascom_sdcard hardware.
 Allows file exchange between PC and the SDcard without the need to remove the SDcard or interrupt the NASCOM session.

 ## Tools